caleblopez96/JavaScript101/Data Types/Objects/Array/array method cheatsheet.md

 #### `slice()`
 #### `slice(start)`
 #### `slice(start, end)`
-Removes portion of array based on provided start and stop values.
+Creates a new array with a portion of the original array.

 RETURNS sliced values.